writer/writer-framework/docs/docs/quickstart-tutorial.md

 def _line(x0, coef, intercept, c):
     return (-(x0 * coef[c, 0]) - intercept[c]) / coef[c, 1]
 ```
 This function is a helper function meant to be used on the backend.
-The underscore at the beginning of its name tells the system that this function is private, and the frontend won't know about its existence.
+The underscore at the beginning of its name tells Streamsync that this function is private, and the frontend won't know about its existence.

-To make the plot more readable, let's quickly define some colors for our plots:
+To make the plot more readable, let's quickly define some colours for our plots:

 ```python
 COLOR = {